BeauMercier/drasticClientPortal/PLANNING.md

 - `src/components/`: Reusable UI components.
     - `admin/AdminSidebar.tsx`: Dedicated sidebar for the admin section.
     - `client/ClientSidebar.tsx`: Dedicated sidebar for the client section (styled like AdminSidebar).
+        - Note: The "Files" navigation link has been removed from the client sidebar menu items.
     - `RoleSidebar.tsx`: Sidebar component used by Designers (dynamically shows menu based on role).
     - `layout/`: Layout-related components (e.g., `DashboardLayout`).
     - `ui/`: Base components.
 Includes a **custom Tabs component** (`src/components/ui/tabs.tsx`) which was refactored to support `defaultValue` prop for uncontrolled state.